HewlettPackard/Docker-Synergy/ops/README.md

 <div class="section" id="introduction__introduction-section">
-<p class="p">HPE Enterprise Containers as a Service with Docker Enterprise Edition (EE) is a
+<p class="p">HPE Reference Configuration for Docker Containers as a Service on HPE Synergy Composable Infrastructure is a
-complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
+complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a Containers-as-a-Service (CaaS) platform, allowing you to get up and running quickly and efficiently.
 The solution takes the HPE Synergy infrastructure and combines it with Docker’s enterprise-grade container platform, popular open source tools, along with deployment and advisory services from HPE Pointnext. </p>